Click consonant: Manners of articulation

 Click manners are often called click accompaniments or effluxes, but both terms have met with objections on theoretical grounds.

 There is a great variety of click manners, both simplex and complex, the latter variously analysed as consonant clusters or contours.
 With so few click languages, and so little study of them, it is also unclear to what extent clicks in different languages are equivalent.
 For example, the /[ǃkˀ]/ of Khoekhoe, /[ǃkˀ ~ ŋˀǃk]/ of Sandawe and /[ŋ̊ǃˀ ~ ŋǃkˀ]/ of Hadza may be essentially the same phone; no language distinguishes them, and the differences in transcription may have more to do with the approach of the linguist than with actual differences in the sounds.
 Such suspected allophones/allographs are listed on a common row in the table below.

 Some Khoisan languages are typologically unusual in allowing mixed voicing in non-click consonant clusters/contours, such as / ̬d̥sʼk͡x/, so it is not surprising that they would allow mixed voicing in clicks as well.
 This may be an effect of epiglottalised voiced consonants, because voicing is incompatible with epiglottalisation.

 Phonation

 As do other consonants, clicks vary in phonation.
 Oral clicks are attested with four phonations: tenuis, aspirated, voiced and breathy voiced (murmured).
 Nasal clicks may also vary, with plain voiced, breathy voiced / murmured nasal, aspirated and unaspirated voiceless clicks attested (the last only in Taa).
 The aspirated nasal clicks are often said to have 'delayed aspiration'; there is nasal airflow throughout the click, which may become voiced between vowels, though the aspiration itself is voiceless.
 A few languages also have pre-glottalised nasal clicks, which have very brief prenasalisation but have not been phonetically analysed to the extent that other types of clicks have.

-All languages have nasal clicks, and all but Dahalo and Damin also have oral clicks.
+All languages have nasal clicks (apart from Seidel's account of Yeyi), and all but Dahalo and Damin also have oral clicks.
 All languages but Damin have at least one phonation contrast as well.

+Secondary articulation

+Besides pharyngealized clicks, found in a number of Khoisan languages, labialized clicks are found among Bantu languages, and are reconstructed for Proto-Kxʼa.
+A palatalized click mqya /[m̩ǃʲa]/ is provided for by the Mwangwego script for Malawian Ngoni.